-2024 Faculty
+2025 Faculty

-Jeffrey Bird is a Boston based tap dancer, choreographer, actor, and historian.
+Jeffrey Bird, Jr. is a Boston based tap dancer, choreographer, actor, and historian.
 He holds a Bachelors Degree in Theatre and History from Butler University and a Masters Degree in US History from IUPUI.
 Jeffrey began dancing at 8 years old and trained with Gregg Russell, Ryan Lohoff, Mark Goodman, Cory Finn, and Julie Sizemore.
 Since graduating from high school, Jeffrey has had the opportunity to train closely with Jenefer Miller, Suzy Guarino-Hall, and Cindy Hsu, and has benefitted from classes with Sarah Reich, Ryan Johnson, Barbara Duffy, Ray Heselink, and many others.
 Jeffrey joined the Circle City Tap Company in 2015 and served as the Artistic Director and Pre-Professional Company Director from 2018-2022.
 He performed in various shows with the company and directed several of the company's shows, including the highly praised "Dear Diary" in 2019.
 Jeffrey joined Tap24.7 out of Phoenix, Arizona in 2018 and has toured the country performing as a main character in "TAPspeak," "Murder at the TAP'ocho," "Tap Side Story," and "The Tapdemic Dozen."
 In 2022, Jeffrey co-founded Fourth Dimension Tap Company in Boston alongside Isla Niezgoda.
+Jeffrey is also a professional freelance actor and is a founding member of Character House Theatre Company.
+His acting credits include: Crean on Antigone, Otto Frank in We Said NEVER AGAIN, Bottom in A Midsummer Night's Dream, Sorin in The Seagull, and many more!

 Elizabeth Burke is the Co-Dance Captain of Dorrance Dance, the acclaimed company of 2015 MacArthur Fellow Michelle Dorrance.
 Burke has been a performer with the company for 10 years.
 Prior to her work with Dorrance Dance, Elizabeth spent 11 years under the direction of her mentor, Gene Medler, in the North Carolina Youth Tap Ensemble.
 She is a proud alumna of The School at Jacob’s Pillow 2014 Tap Program and Marymount Manhattan College in 2014.
 Aside from teaching and personal choreographic pursuits, her other performance credits include work with Bessie Award winner Nicholas Van Young’s SoundMovement and the American Dance Festival alongside Luke Hickey.
 She has been described as “sinuous and sizzling” and a “deft and impassioned” dancer in Indy Week and The New York Times.

-Sydney Burtis Born and raised in Central Florida, Sydney is a multidisciplinary artist based in New York City.
+Sydney Burtis, born and raised in Central Florida, is a multidisciplinary artist based in New York City.
 She has had the honor of training under Michelle Dorrance, Derick Grant, Sarah Reich, Danny Wallace, and more.
 In 2017, Sydney was recognized as one of "Tap's Next Generation" in Dance Spirit Magazine, and was later featured on the October 2018 cover.
 Some of her credits include The Billy Elliot National Broadway Tour, SYTYCD, Little Island, Rhythm in Motion, and Dorrance Dance's “Nutcracker Suite” (understudy).
 Sydney dances for artists Max Pollak, Derick Grant, Demi Remick, and Anthony Morigerato.
 Her passion for choreography led her to develop the tap company, "Elements of Sound," which she presented at OC Tap Festival, Battery Dance Festival, Steps Beyond Foundation, and most recently Arts on Site for her first full length show entitled, "The Difference."
 Sydney is a 2017 YoungArts Silver award winner, a 2018 Presidential Scholar in the Arts semi-finalist, an alumnus of the Jacob's Pillow Tap Program, and co-founder of the Orlando Tap Festival.
 Sydney loves mentoring young dancers and travels throughout the country teaching and choreographing for various dance studios, tap companies, and tap festivals.
 She is on faculty at Steps on Broadway, tours with Adrenaline and Revive Dance Conventions, teaches at Broadway Dance Center, and is a guest teacher for Sarah Reich’s Tap Music Project.
 Sydney graduated Summa Cum Laude from Pace University's Pforzheimer Honors College and she is honored to be teaching at Boston Tap Party!

 Luke Hickey is a NYC based tap dancer, choreographer, and actor hailing from Chapel Hill, NC.
 Named by Dance Magazine among their "25 To Watch" in 2020, Hickey began studying with his lifelong mentor, JUBA Award recipient Gene Medler, at the age of eight.
 Under the tutelage of Mr. Medler, Hickey completed 10 consecutive seasons studying and touring with the internationally acclaimed North Carolina Youth Tap Ensemble (NCYTE).
 Hickey is an alumna of the School at Jacob's Pillow and Pace University NYC (BA Film & Screen Studies, BA Communications Studies, cum laude).
 Luke is honored to be a company member of MacArthur Genius Recipient, Michelle Dorrance's company, Dorrance Dance.
 In the Fall of 2018, Hickey made his choreographic and directorial debut with his work "A Little Old, A Little New" at the world famous Birdland Jazz Club in NYC.
 The show has since traveled across the country, including to Jacob's Pillow Dance Festival and Battery Dance Festival.
 Hickey's choreography is also seen in Patrick Wang's feature film "A Bread Factory," which was listed on The New Yorker's "The Best Movies of 2018."
 Stage credits include Jazz at Lincoln Center's Appel Room, The Kennedy Center, the Guggenheim Museum, Oslo Jazz Festival, the Joyce Theater, MGM National Harbor, and New York City Center.

+Trained by tap and vaudeville stars of the 1930’s, tap dance artist Joshua Hilberman has shared the stage with Gregory Hines, Savion Glover, Jimmy Slyde, Brenda Bufalino, and most every tap dancer of note.
+Long-time artistic collaborations include mentors Bufalino and tap’s great pianist Paul Arslanian.
+Together with dancer/producer Drika Overton, and the German duo Tap and Tray, Josh has been creating and performing original ensemble and solo theatrical productions for over 25 years.
+Josh has taught hundreds of workshops and tap festivals, including New York, Chicago, Vancouver, Helsinki, Amsterdam, Barcelona, Berlin, Dusseldorf, Stockholm, etc. His deep understanding of tap dance in performance combined with a healthy sense of humor make him a fun, patient, enlightening instructor.
 Hilberman’s contributions to the evolution of tap dance receive mention in the 2010 book Tap Dance America, and he has been awarded grants from the National Endowment for the Arts, the US Presidential Scholars Teachers Recognition Award, and the Premi Claqueta from the dancers of Barcelona, Spain for significant contributions to the tap community.
 Since 2013, he has been living in Liege, Belgium with his wife Stéphanie and vibrant baby boy, Félix.
 Together they run the Claquettes Club, a center for tap dance in Belgium.

 Jason Janas is originally from New Jersey.
 He began his tap dance instruction under Ms. Deborah Mitchell and was the first charter member of the New Jersey Tap Ensemble.
 He then found a love for the dance and continued to learn and study the art form.
 He also trained and was a member of the North Carolina Youth Tap Ensemble under the direction of Gene Medler.
 Jason's first professional company after high school was Tapestry Dance Company in Austin TX, under the direction of Acia Gray.
 He was a principal dancer there for 5 years.
 His hard work ethic began to take notice and Derick Grant invited Jason to be in his show Imagine Tap! which ran for 6 weeks in Chicago, and changed his life.
 His other show credits include Souls of our Feet with Tapestry Dance Company, Wonderland with Sara Savelli and Ayodele Casel, and most recently co-choreographed and was featured in Tap Stars with Rasta Thomas.
 He currently teaches for Wild Dance Convention and West Coast Dance Explosion, and has taught at tap festivals in New Jersey, Chicago, New York, L.A., Charlotte, Austin, San Antonio, Vancouver, Zürich, Curitiba (Brazil), Moscow, and Barcelona!
 Jason loves to tap dance.
 He loves to learn from other dancers and about those tappers who came before him.
 Tap dance does a body good.